kmangal/kmangal.github.io/index.md

 I am a Visiting Fellow at the <a href="https://cse.azimpremjiuniversity.edu.in/">Centre for Sustainable Employment</a> at Azim Premji University and a recipient of the <a href="https://bfi.uchicago.edu/the-weiss-fund/about/">Weiss Fund Postdoctoral Fellowship</a>.
 I graduated from Harvard University with a PhD in Public Policy in 2021.

-My research focuses how high levels of competition for government jobs through merit-based exams interacts with rest of the labor market.
+My research focuses on how high levels of competition for government jobs through merit-based exams interacts with the rest of the labor market.

 <hr/>